 The Compensation Committee oversees our executive compensation and recommends various incentives for key employees to encourage and reward increased corporate financial performance, productivity and innovation.
-Its members are Mr. Richard Tyler, Mr. Edward Kovalik and Dr. William Rosellini.
-All three members of the Compensation Committee, Mr. Tyler, Mr. Kovalik and Mr. Rosellini, currently satisfy the independence requirements and other established criteria of NASDAQ.
+Its members are currently Mr. Richard Tyler, Mr. Edward Kovalik and William Rosellini.
+Both remaining members of the Compensation Committee, Mr. Tyler and Mr. Kovalik, currently satisfy the independence requirements and other established criteria of NASDAQ.